 and pace of economic integration and regulatory reforms, which led to a

 significant improvement in the investment environment.”
 (Doing business

 in Vietnam, PwC, 2017).

-Vietnam’s fundamental growth drivers include domestic demand as a result of a fast growing middle class, the golden population structure with a median age of 30, a highly educated and digital-savvy generation, as well as an export-oriented manufacturing focus.
+Vietnam’s fundamental growth drivers include domestic demand, a result of a fast growing middle class, the golden population structure with a median age of 30, a highly educated and digitally-savvy generation, as well

 “Vietnam’s dynamic environment, reflected in a young population,

 growing wealth, changing consumer attitudes, greater mobility and